martinring/thesis/src/3-Self-Verification.md

 Of course, the search space is only one complexity indicator: as the multiplier system shows, even a comparatively small search space may require a long time to be verified, because of its inherent complexity.
-However, the proposed verification flow reduces the runtime significantly in this example as well, and thus allows us to verify a system which was previously out of reach for established tools.
+However, the proposed verification flow reduces the run time significantly in this example as well, and thus allows us to verify a system which was previously out of reach for established tools.

-### Practical Exploitation
+### Practical Exploitation {#sec:practical-exploitation}

 Our approach may be applied in various ways.
 In the following we illustrate a possible practical application to the design of a smart home controller as described above.